-The Project Hometown team studies a wide range of economic issues important to the communities we serve.
-Find academic research and publications by Project Hometown and Chicago Federal Reserve staff here.
+The Project Hometown team explored a wide range of economic issues important to the communities we serve.
+Find publications by Chicago Federal Reserve staff here.

 Long before the Covid-19 pandemic, Black-led businesses faced unequal access to capital that limited their ability to sustain themselves and grow.
 But with Black-led businesses nationwide reportedly receiving a disproportionately lower share of Paycheck Protection Program (PPP) funding, the pandemic has cast a spotlight on the need for reforms to better support these important community institutions.